 I get it.
 Growing a small business is hard.
 But it is also maybe one of the most rewarding adventures you’ll take in this life.
 Think about it, you were crazy enough to follow your heart and design the life of your dreams.
 Now, my friend, that is one wild ride.
 But heck, this really can be terrifying, thrilling, and down right overwhelming all at the same time.

 The most common thing I hear amongst the small business community is – I am so overwhelmed.
-And fair game to you.
+And no wonder.
 The million hats we wear most days from innovator to manager, accountant to marketer, best friend to trying to make an income.
 It’s overwhelming.
-But one mighty hack that I am oh so passionate about, that I have essentially built my business on it, is planning.
+But one mighty hack that I am oh so passionate about, is planning.

 Planning and organising your businesses into pillars and then breaking these pillars down into managable tasks, based on the priorities being addressed first, is the perfect way to remove stress and create outcomes.
 There are so many ways you can do this, so lets go dive into some officially trialled and tested ways to get organised:

 While flexibility is an important aspect of being a business owner, our beautiful human brain thrives on routine.
 According to research, routine helps alleviate anxiety by having a calming effect on the brain.
 It also reduces the number of decisions you have to make each day, giving you more space to focus on what truly matters.